SergeoLacruz/inventree-supplier-panel/README.md

 Place here the primary key of the supplier Digikey in your system.
 You can select from a list of your suppliers.
 If this is not set the panel will not be displayed and a error is raised.

+### Farnell Supplier ID
+Place here the primary key of the supplier Farnell in your system.
+You can select from a list of your suppliers.
+If this is not set the panel will not be displayed and a error is raised.

 ### Mouser cart API key
 Place here your Mouser key for manipulating shopping carts.
 You find it in your Mouser account.

 ### Mouser search API key
 Place here your Mouser key for part search.
-You need to sing up for this with Mouser seperately.
+You need to sing up for this with Mouser separately.
-The key is not listet in you Mouser account.
+The key is not listed in you Mouser account.

+### Farnell search API key
+Place here your Farnell key for part search.

 ### Digikey ID and Digikey Secret
 This is the client ID and the client secret that has been generated in the Digkey API admin WEB portal.